 Plug in the cord and your microwave should be in business (make sure to remove all plastic wrapping inside before testing).

-SOMETHING I FORGOT TO MENTION: The distance from the stove to the microwave bottom seamed really small to me so we decided to have ours higher, 22-1/2″.
-But now I would have to say the better height would be around 20″, ours is a little high for me to reach and I am 5’4″.
+IMPORTANT UPDATE: Before we built the cabinets, the recommended distance from the stove to the microwave bottom seemed too small to me so we decided to have ours higher (22-1/2″).
+But now, I would have to say the better height would be around 20″; ours is a little high for me to reach and I am 5’4″.

-Well, I hope this post will help you finally move that microwave off the countertop because I am loving the extra space!
+Well, I hope this post will inspire you to finally move that microwave off the countertop because I am loving the extra space!